bt909/imap-mailstat-exporter/README.md

 ## Loglevel

 At the moment INFO (default), WARN and ERROR are used.
 DEBUG is available, but I don't output anything on this level yet.
 INFO tells you when metrics are fetched and give you additional information how long the connection setup, the login process and the whole metric fetch takes.
-If INFO is too noisy you can switch to WARN or ERROR level and only get information about warnings or errors by using e.g. commandline flag `-loglevel WARN` (version 0.0.1), or `--log.level="WARN"` (version 0.1.0).
+If INFO is too noisy you can switch to WARN or ERROR level and only get information about warnings or errors by using e.g. commandline flag `-loglevel WARN` (version 0.0.1), or `--log.level="WARN"` (version 0.1.0 and newer).

 ## OCI Container Image

 Image is available on: `ghcr.io/bt909/imap-mailstat-exporter`.
-Images are build for linux/amd64 and linux/arm64 for every release.
+Images are build for linux/amd64 and linux/arm64 for every release as [Docker multi-platform image](https://docs.docker.com/build/building/multi-platform/).
 Release versions are v*.*.* and the Container Images are without the `v` in front of the version, so use:

 ```shell
 docker pull ghcr.io/bt909/imap-mailstat-exporter:*.*.*
 ```

-The tag `latest` is following main branch and not related to the releases.
-This behavior will stay until release 1.0.0.
+The tag `latest` is following main branch, is only build for linux/amd64 platform and not related to the releases.

 ## Dashboard